 The conciliar church and N-SSPX thus work on the same principle as people who put out poison-laced food in their homes to kill pests.

 For example, Fr.
-Yves le Roux, rector of the SSPX’s U.S. seminary, teaches the man-centered error arising from Vatican II, that God’s only end is man’s happiness.
+Yves le Roux, rector of the SSPX’s U.S. seminary, teaches the man-centered error arising from Vatican II, that God’s

 (The Catholic truth is that God does all He does for His own glory, contrary to what Vatican II and Fr. le Roux say.)